 Source: Carscoops

 Already available to buy, the Nissan NV300 is a mid-sized commercial van that’s a popular choice for conversion.
-This electric van provides ample space for comfortable camping, along with the latest NissanConnect technology.
+This electric camper provides ample space for comfortable camping, along with the latest NissanConnect technology.

 Though the Nissan NV300 is designed for commercial use, many campervan conversion companies are already rating it highly.
 Adding a pop top turns this Nissan van into one of the best electric campervans.